NoahHsu/noahhsu.github.io/docs/Developer Experience/Backstage/Three Ways to Solve CORS Issue in the Embed Swagger Page in Backstage.en.md

 ![as-is-API.png](assets%2FCorsApi%2Fas-is-API.png)

 here we can discover two problems:
-1. the current url is localhost:3000, while the target server url is localhost:8081
+1. the current URL is `localhost:3000`, while the target server URL is `localhost:8081`
-2. the first problem lead to the server response with a CORS error
+2. the first problem led to the server response with a CORS error
   ![ai-is-network.png](assets%2FCorsApi%2Fai-is-network.png)

-So by default, we can not send request through the embedded Swagger page in the Backstage.
+So by default, we can not send requests through the embedded Swagger page in the Backstage.

 ---

 ## Solution (To-Be)
-Here I propose three lightweight (little code modified) solutions, we can choose one of them according to the security concern, existing CI/CD process.
+Here I propose three lightweight (little code modified) solutions, we can choose one of them according to the security concern, and existing CI/CD process.

-### 1. allow CORS in APP
+### 1. Allow CORS in The APP

 The easiest way is to allow the App to cross-origin for your Backstage domain, if it's OK to modify your app setting, which might have these side effects:
-1. your app in test env (and add logic to disable it in prod env)
+1. your app in test env (and add logic to disable it in prod env).
-2. left some code in your codebase like (take my spring boot application for example)
+2. left some code in your codebase (take my spring boot application for example).
    ```java title="OrderController.java"
    @RestController
    // to allow only Backstage (domain= http://localhost:3000) to send request